 Increase the Size of Mac OS X Desktop Icons

-It’s really easy to increase the size of the icons that appear on the Mac OS X desktop or Finder by using an adjustable slider.
+It’s really easy to increase the size of the icons that appear on the Mac OS X desktop or anywhere in Finder by using an adjustable slider.
 This lets you select icon sizes as small as 16×16 pixels and as large as 512 x 512 pixels, which is really quite big, and of course, you can pick any size in between too.

-Here’s how to increase the size of your Mac icons on the desktop or in a Finder file system window:
+Here is how to increase the size of your Mac icons on the desktop or in a Finder file system window:

 - Click on the Mac OS X desktop